Explain: What is Resistor and Different Types of Resistors

 Resistors are composed of highly resistive material to mitigate the flow of current or drop the voltage on purpose.
 These are passive circuit elements and dissipate electrical energy.
 During the flow of current, the electron jumps from one atom to another atom, collisions occur and kinetic energy converts to potential energy in the form of heat.
 Thus the resistors are energy converters from electrical energy to heat.
 Moreover, there are two types of resistors in electrical engineering; fixed resistors and variable resistors which I will explain later.

 The flow of charge through any material encounters opposition from that material.
 This opposition is resistance.
-This opposition is way much similar to a mechanical fraction.
+This opposition is very similar to a mechanical fraction.
 In electrical engineering, the resistance is represented by R and the unit of resistance is “Ohm”.
 The resistance of a material is dependent upon the length, cross-section area, and nature of the material.

 Resistance, current, and voltage are very closely related to each other by Ohm’s law.
 According to the ohm law, current increases as we increase the voltage across the resistor.
 Alternatively, the statement means that the current and voltage ratio remains constant.
 This ratio is resistance.